Table of Contents

-Ibanez is known for its fast, thin necks, top-notch in-house hardware, and creative designs.
-They also have progressed to become one of the top hard rock and metal guitar manufacturers since then.
+Ibanez is known for its fast, thin necks!
+But also top-notch in-house hardware, and creative designs.
+They also have progressed to become one of the top hard rock and metal guitar manufacturers.

-Schecter Guitar Research was first established as a repair business in 1976 by David Schecter with a location in Van Nuys, California.
+Schecter Guitar Research was first established as a repair business in 1976.
+It was created by David Schecter with a location in Van Nuys, California.

-A group of Texas businessmen bought the business in 1983, and the following year they started releasing dozens of guitars and basses.
+A group of Texas businessmen bought the business in 1983.
+The following year they started releasing dozens of guitars and basses.

 Check out our PRS vs Schecter comparison here!

-Differences Between Ibanez vs Schecter Guitars
+Differences Between Ibanez and Schecter Guitars

-The humbucker pickups from Schecter are often designed for metal and contemporary rock tones.
+The humbucker pickups from Schecter are often designed for metal and rock tones.
 The Brimstone and Apocalypse sets are two examples of these top-notch pickups.

 Their San Andreas pickup that gives a midrange boost to the tone is high quality.
 Aside from this, some of Schecter’s guitars such as the Hellraiser model use EMG pickups.